NotZambaJr/ai-micollego/README.md

 # [**AI-MiCollego**](https://github.com/NotZambaJr/ai-micollego.git)

-A **FREE algorithm** designed to train and utilize a simple graphical interface for YOLO v11.
-Please use it responsibly, ensuring compliance with any relevant ethical or legal guidelines.
+AI-MiCollego is a **FREE algorithm** designed to train and use a simple graphical interface for YOLO v11.
+Please use it responsibly, ensuring compliance with ethical and legal guidelines.

 ---

 ## **Imports**

-AI-MiCollego simplifies dependency management by adopting a method similar to the `package.json` format commonly used in web applications.
-This approach allows for an intuitive and structured way of handling imports.
+AI-MiCollego simplifies dependency management with a method similar to `package.json` used in web applications.
+This approach allows for intuitive and structured handling of dependencies.

 ### **Importing Dependencies**
-To import all dependencies defined in a JSON file, use the following command:
+To import dependencies from a JSON file, use:
 ```python
 manager.importALL(*JSON)
 ```

-This command reads the dependencies from a JSON file and dynamically imports them.

-### **How It Works**
-The `importALL` function allows you to define dependencies in a JSON-like structure, offering flexibility and simplicity in managing your project.

-Here’s an example JSON file:

-#### Example: Importing External Packages
+#### Example JSON for External Packages
 ```json
 {
   "dependencies": {